rhossi/handson-lab/labs/lab-2/README.md

 5. **Update Placeholders in the .env file:**
    - Copy .env.example file to .env
    - Open .env file
-   - Replace the placeholder \<replace with your knowledge base id\> with the Knowledge Base OCID.
+   - Replace the placeholder \<replace with your knowledge base id\> with the KNOWLEDGEBASE_ID from the GENERATED_OCIDS.txt file
-   - Replace the placeholder \<replace with your agent endpoint id\> with the Agent Endpoint OCID you just gathered.
+   - Replace the placeholder \<replace with your agent endpoint id\> with the HOTEL_CONCIERGE_AGENT_ADK_ENDPOINT_ID from the GENERATED_OCIDS.txt file
-   - Replace the placeholder \<replace with your tavily api key\> with your Tavily AI API key.
+   - Replace the placeholder \<replace with your tavily api key\> with your Tavily AI API key from https://www.tavily.com/

 6. **Run the Agent:**
    - Execute the script from your terminal:
-     python run\_concierge\_agent.py
+     python concierge\_agent.py

    - The script will connect to your existing agent.
 The agent.setup() command will synchronize the tools, notice the new web\_search tool in your code, and add it to your agent's capabilities without removing the RAG tool you added in the console.
 It will then run the query and print the final response.